Pace University Elisabeth Haub School of Law

 The JD program provides students with the fundamental skills necessary for the practice of law nationally, and the flexibility to shape their elective coursework based on particular career goals.
 The curriculum is based on the concept that rigorous standards and high-quality teaching can coexist with an atmosphere congenial to learning and enjoyment.
 Students may obtain Advanced Certificates in Environmental Law, Health Law and International Law.

-Joint degrees such as a JD/MBA, JD/MPA, or JD/MS in Environmental Policy with Pace University; a JD/MEM with Yale’s School of Forestry and Environmental Studies; a JD/MS in Environmental Policy with Bard College; or a JD/MA in Women’s History with Sarah Lawrence College are also offered.
+Joint degrees are offered such as a JD/MBA or JD/MPA with Pace University; a JD/Master's with Yale’s School for the Environment; and a JD/MS in Environmental Policy with Bard College.
 Graduate law degrees (an LLM in Comparative Legal Studies or Environmental Law) attract attorneys from around the world.
 JD candidates taking 12 credits of Environmental Law may earn LLM degrees in one additional semester.

 Pace Law also offers students the opportunity to complete a three-year JD degree in two and a half years through the Accelerated Program.